arrumaishar/arrumaishar/README.md

 # Hi there 👋

 ## Get to know me

-I am Arrum or people usually call me Ayum (both are okay!).
+I am Arrum.
 A **Security Operation (SecOps) Specialist** based in [Indonesia](https://en.wikipedia.org/wiki/Indonesia).
 I keep systems patched, stable, and secure — especially in highly regulated environments like *banking*.
 I like turning noisy, boring maintenance work into something reliable and almost invisible.

 <!--
 **arrumaishar/arrumaishar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.